-We are proud to announce our corporate sponsor for the 25th annual Kenmare GooseFest:
+We are proud to announce our corporate sponsors for the 29th annual Kenmare GooseFest:

 "Kenmare lies right in the heart of some of North America's premier waterfowl hunting.
 With three major refuges within close proximity, this area is a major staging area for snow geese, Canada geese and mallards.
 There are also great opportunities to chase upland game like pheasants, Hungarian partridge and sharptail grouse in the afternoon after hunting waterfowl in the morning.
 Access has been easy and the community embraces hunters."

 By Jason Mitchell

 Host of Jason Mitchell Outdoors Television

 "Central North Dakota is loaded with state and federal waterfowl refuges holding upwards of one-half million snow and Canada geese from early October until freeze-up in early November.
 While the ND refuge systems offers a safe haven and water to the transient birds, it is the seemingly endless stretches of grain fields that are the real attraction for the huge flocks of geese."

 "There are no commercial goose hunting camps in the immediate Kenmare area, which is both good and bad news.
 The good news is that almost the entire area is open to hunters who are 'on their own.'
 North Dakota is the only state in the union that allows open hunting on all lands not posted, and permission is not required."

 "The bad news, there are currently no hunting guides in the Kenmare area."